 The term for both TV and for the boom lift most likely comes from the sailboat origin.
 That term was established in the mid 16th century.
 The function of a moving and rotating beam or arm most likely transferred from sailing ships to everything else.
-A first use of a boom mic is noted on the site of Beggars of life in 1928.
+The first use of a boom mic is noted on the site of Beggars of life in 1928.
 Since the boom lift was invented after this, the progression from sailboat boom to boom mic to a boom lift can only be assumed.

 A boom lift can tip just like any kind of heavy machine or vehicle.
 An operator should always take proper precautions and follow safety protocols to ensure that the machine remains stable and safe at all times.